Manufacturing Asset Management

 What is asset management in manufacturing?

-Asset management is a general term which is relevant to every vertical.
+Asset management is a general term which is relevant to every industry.
 When it’s applied to manufacturing or process plants, it’s called manufacturing asset management (MAM), or plant asset management (PAM).
-The market for plant asset management is projected to grow from $5.5 billion in 2019 to $9.4 billion by 2024, at a CAGR of 11.3%.
+The market for plant asset management is projected to grow from $5 billion in 2021 to $15 billion by 2030, at a CAGR of 10%.

-Asset management for manufacturing companies concerns the entire lifecycle of plant assets, such as equipment, parts, production lines, and the plant buildings themselves.
+Asset management considers the entire lifecycle of plant assets, such as equipment, parts, production lines, and the plant buildings themselves.
 It includes making decisions about asset use, asset investment and disinvestment policies, and managing the asset portfolio.
 Its aim is to achieve maximum value from your physical assets, so PAM is a crucial step towards operative excellence and OEE.

-Although MAM focuses on physical assets, it has a knock-on effect on human resources, financial assets, and informational assets.
+Although MAM focuses on physical assets, it has an effect on human resources, financial assets, and informational assets.
 Effective asset management needs to integrate well with the relevant capabilities of those other assets.

-Manufacturing asset management tends to include maintenance, with the asset manager delivering assignments to maintenance teams who then provide the maintenance service, but it also goes beyond it.
-Maintenance is about resolving failures quickly and with minimum disruption, while asset management is about reducing failures, extending asset lifecycle, streamlining operations, and increasing efficiency across the plant.
+In process plants, asset management tends to include maintenance, with the asset manager delivering assignments to maintenance teams who then provide the maintenance service, but it also goes beyond it.
+Maintenance is about resolving failures quickly and with minimum disruption, while management is about reducing failures, extending asset lifecycle, streamlining operations, and increasing efficiency across the plant.

 Why does manufacturing asset management matter to process manufacturing plants?